sseletskyy/emails-input/README.md

 - `email-node.ts` - a presenter of email block, provides two API methods
   - `create` - to create a new email block (HTMLDivElement with `<span>` as a delete button)
   - `isDeleteButton` - to check if the target element is the one with 'X' character to delete the block.
 It is used in `onClick` handler of the root component
-- `input-node.ts` - a presenter of input field, provides one one API method
+- `input-node.ts` - a presenter of input field, provides one API method
-  - `create' - to create a HTMLInputElement
+  - `create` - to create an HTMLInputElement
 - `polyfills.ts` - contains an implementation of `CustomEvent` for `IE11`
 - `styles.ts` - css styles for the component and its children.
-It uses npm module `astroturf` - zero runtime CSS-in-JS with Typescript support.
+It uses npm library `astroturf` - zero runtime CSS-in-JS with Typescript support.
 Unfortunately, this library does not work with `jest` properly.
 That's why I implemented a mock for it.
 It's located in `./src/__mocks__/astroturf.js`
-- `test-helper.ts` - methods used in unit tests, this file is not included in production bundle.
+- `test-helper.ts` - some methods used in unit tests, this file is not included in production bundle.
 - `utils.ts` - utility methods
   - `validateEmail` - check email using regexp
   - `parsePastedText` - split pasted text into multiple email strings